knightsUCF/CarRacing/Log.md

 - review the Crossy Road GDC

+- instead of the 30 second garbage collect on the cars, we need a player vicinity is trigger collider, because for example if we follow the car for longer than 30 seconds, then the car disappears and is garbage collected

 # Cars Coming from Back of Player

 If the player slows down, we want cars to come from the back, especially on a four lane road.